Describe Source Manuscripts

 Rationale

-Identifying the Manuscript
+Practice: Add the Manuscript Description

 A sample manuscript identifier would look like this: